james-r-parker/simulation/DEPLOY.md

 ## Build Configuration

-The project uses the following build settings:
+The project uses the following build settings (configure these in the Cloudflare Pages dashboard):

 - **Build Command**: `npm ci && npm run build`
 - **Output Directory**: `dist`
-- **Node Version**: 20
+- **Node Version**: 20 (or latest)
-- **Framework**: Vite
+- **Framework**: Vite (or None)

-These are configured in `wrangler.toml` and will be used automatically with Git integration.
+**Important**: For Cloudflare Pages, build settings are configured in the dashboard when connecting your Git repository.
+The `wrangler.toml` file is minimal and only contains project metadata - it does NOT support `[build]` sections for Pages projects.

 ## Project Structure for Cloudflare Pages